CIRCLES ARE NOT ALWAYS ROUND

 Circles are not always round.

 Along the way, they twist.
-They spiral.
-They crook.
 They zigzag.
-They become dotted.
-They might possibly go straight for a while.
-And sometimes they even fade away… But, inevitably, somewhat relentlessly, and at the same time, in a magnificently perfect way they eventually turn and meet the other end!
-Millions of dots hold hands to form a circle.
+Perhaps, they go straight for a while.
+And they might sometimes fade away… But, inevitably, in a magnificently perfect way they eventually turn, find their way and meet the other end.
+Voila, a circle!
+Millions of dots hold hands to form that circle.
 They are all connected to each other.
-What one dot gives to the neighboring dot, after all the travelling, sooner or later, it eventually comes back to the starting point.

 Circle of life itself.